eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 And finally, the security models around eBPF remain a priority.
 We must continue to innovate to protect against vulnerabilities and ensure that eBPF remains a robust tool for system introspection.

-These open problems are not just challenges; they are opportunities.
-Opportunities to push the boundaries of what eBPF can do and to expand its possibilities into new domains.
-Your insights, experiences, and creativity are essential as we address these issues and shape the future of eBPF."

 ## Closing Slide: Conclusion and Q&A

-"In conclusion, we've seen how the userspace uprobes offer a tenfold speed increase over kernel uprobes, which is a significant advancement in our performance optimization efforts.
-The ability to use shared memory (shm) maps and dynamically inject code into running processes without stopping them is a leap in dynamic tracing, proving essential for real-time monitoring and analysis.
+In conclusion, we've seen how the userspace uprobes offer a tenfold speed increase over kernel uprobes, which is a significant advancement in our performance optimization efforts, and The ability to use shared memory (shm) maps and dynamically inject code into running processes without stopping.

-Our tooling is fully compatible with existing eBPF toolchains, libraries, and applications, ensuring a seamless integration into your current workflows.
-By working in tandem with kernel eBPF, we're not just improving performance but also expanding the scope and capabilities of what we can monitor and how we can intervene.
+Our tooling can be compatible with existing eBPF toolchains, libraries, and applications, ensuring a seamless integration into your current workflows.

+By working together with kernel eBPF, we're not just improving performance but also expanding the scope and capabilities of what we can monitor and how we can intervene.
-Now, I invite you to share your questions, comments, or discuss potential new use cases.
-Your feedback is crucial to the ongoing development and refinement of these tools.
-Together, let's explore the frontiers of eBPF and unlock new possibilities.

-Thank you for your attention, and I'm looking forward to our discussion."
+Thank you for your attention, and I'm looking forward to our discussion.